CIRCL/carl-hauser/SOTA/SOTA.md

 Introduction
 ============

+##### Goal

+The goal of this document is to provide an overview of the tools and ideas to cluster similar pictures or pictures with similar elements together.
+This document intents to provide State-of-the-art references, as well as library tests and results review.
+It may also give insights about combinaison or ideas to improve found ideas.

+##### Methodology

-A general overview was made through standard web lookup. \[7\] A look was given to libraries, which also provide detailed and useful information. \[52\]
+A general overview was made through standard web lookup. \[8\] A look was given to libraries, which also provide detailed and useful information. \[53\]

 In the following, we expose :